rangle/ngCourse2/handout/a11y/key-concerns/semantic-markup.md

 ## Additional Information
 This information covered highlights some of the key concepts and considerations regarding semantic markup and ARIA details.
-For full information you can visit the [WAI-ARIA specification](https://www.w3.org/TR/wai-aria/).
+More information is available in the [WAI-ARIA specification](https://www.w3.org/TR/wai-aria/).